fikovnik/ShiftIt/README.md

 Added ability to reconfigure hotkeys in Preferences - credit: Skandocious

 v1.4:
-Large code revamp to utilize ShortcutRecorder framework[8] capturing key bindings
+Large code revamp to utilize [ShortcutRecorder][8] framework for capturing key bindings

 ShortcutRecorder
 ----------------

-Version 1.4 of ShiftIt employs the ShortcutRecorder framework for capturing key bindings during hotkey reconfiguration.
+Version 1.4 of ShiftIt employs the [ShortcutRecorder][8] framework for capturing key bindings during hotkey reconfiguration.

 Copyright (c) 2006, contributors to ShortcutRecorder.
 (See the contributors listed in detail later in the file, or see <http://wafflesoftware.net/shortcut/contributors/>.)